 Tell us about the journey of Xilam with brand licensing.

-I joined Xilam almost an year ago, with the main task of developing a sustainable licensing base for Oggy and the Cockroaches on a worldwide basis, Xilam’s flagship property.
+I joined Xilam almost a year ago, with the main task of developing a sustainable licensing base for Oggy and the Cockroaches on a worldwide basis as Xilam's flagship property.
 Xilam has previously secured licensing activity in France and has appointed two agents in Italy (Discovery Kids) as well as in South East Asia (Empire Licensing).
-Our goal is now to expand our scope on a worldwide basis with a focus on Asia and Europe as a start.
+My goal is now to expand our scope on a worldwide basis with a focus on Asia and Europe as a start.

 What made you think of India as a potential market for Oggy & the Cockroaches?